Brian Barwick: RFL Non-Executive Chairman

 Brian was Chief Executive of the Football Association from 2005 to 2008 where he saw through the completion of the new Wembley Stadium, launched the Respect campaign and was involved in the appointment of England’s senior coach on two occasions.
 He was also a board member of Wembley Stadium Ltd and FIFA’s Legal Committee and UEFA’s National Teams Committee.

 At ITV he was responsible for all ITV Sports coverage including the 1998 FIFA World Cup during which the highest audience in ITV’s broadcasting history was achieved (28 million people for the England vs. Argentina World Cup tie).

 From 1979-1998 Brian held a range of senior roles within BBC Sport.
 He was responsible for award winning coverage of the BBC Sport television portfolio including, the summer and winter Olympics, FIFA World Cups and outstanding national events like the Rugby League Challenge Cup Final, Wimbledon, the Open Golf and the Grand National, and the FA Cup Final.
 He was Editor of Match of the Day from 1987-1995.

 Brian studied economics at Liverpool University and began his career as a reporter on the North Western Evening Mail.
 He is married with two sons.
 He currently holds a number of posts including a visiting Professorship of Strategic Leadership at The School of Management at Liverpool University and Chairman of the Advisory Board at the University College of Football Business.

 Nigel Wood: Chief Executive

-Nigel is committed to the expansion of the international game and he was elected as Vice Chair of the Rugby League International Federation (RLIF) in May 2012 having worked in support of the federation for the past ten years.
-Nigel is Chair of the Business, Finance and Grants Sub-Committee, which has overseen the implementation of a formal grants protocol for the first time in the history of the organisation.
+Nigel was the Tournament Director for the hugely successful Rugby League World Cup 2013 and is committed to the expansion of the international game.
+In May 2014, he was elected as Chairman of the Rugby League International Federation (RLIF) having worked in support of the federation for the past ten years.
+Nigel is also Chairman of the Business, Finance and Grants Sub-Committee, which has overseen the implementation of a formal grants protocol for the first time in the history of the organisation.